ICI3D/DAIDD/schedule/shadow.md

 - By 11 _Post_ model description [Task 5]; _Revise_ model diagram [Task 4f] if desired in time for working session
 	* [See instructions](../Materials/researchPlans)

-- 11:00-11:20 Thursday recap ((dushoff)) NOTE: Changed for weather; Changed again
+- 11:00-11:20 Thursday recap ((dushoff)) NOTE: Changed for weather; Changed again for hike delays
 - 11:20-12:30 Mentored working session (All faculty) #RP  [Group assignments](../participants/groups)
 	* SHADOW This time should be adjusted each year for faculty:student ratio.
 - 12:30-14:00 Lunch break

-- 14:00-15:00 Model evaluation and comparison ((dushoff))HIDE  - [Slides](https://github.com/dushoff/statistics_talks/blob/master/git_push/evaluation.draft.pdf), [Handouts](https://github.com/dushoff/statistics_talks/blob/master/git_push/evaluation.handouts.pdf)
+- 14:00-15:00 Model evaluation and comparison ((dushoff)) HIDE  -
 - 15:00-15:30 Model-based inference and the bigger picture - ((pearson))
 - 15:30-16:00 Afternoon break

-- 16:00-18:00 Writing exercise - revise based on feedback and plan for moving forward (including identified resources and potential collaborators) #RP
+- 16:00-18:00 Writing exercise - revise based on feedback and plan for moving forward (including identified resources and potential collaborators) #RP - [instructions](../Materials/researchPlans)

 - Evening __Post__ final research plan [Task 7]